Table of Contents

 |Xanthin oxidase||Epoxide hydrolases, sometimes associated with cytochrome P450|

-The side effect of the first phase of the detoxification process is the production of free radicals, which attach to the cellular elements and leads to its damage.
+The side effect of the first phase of the detoxification process is the production of free radicals, which attach to the cellular elements and lead to its damage.
 It is worth noting that both phases make use of a vital antioxidant, glutathione, which neutralizes the free radicals.
 In the event that many free radicals are produced in the first phase, glutathione may be exhausted.
 This leads to an imbalance in the activities in both phases resulting in a build-up of toxic reactions in the body.

 Phase II reaction

 With this biotransformation, also known as a conjugation reaction, substrates are bound to additional chemical groups.
 Substrates are both endogenous (steroid hormones, bilirubin, bile pigments) and exogenous substances (medications, alkaloids, preservatives, environmental toxins).
 Phase II reactions are distinctive in that the transferred groups were previously activated by binding to a coenzyme.
 They thus exhibit high group-transfer potential.
 A lot of energy is released during the split of the bonding phase, which is utilized during energy coupling for the transfer in the biotransformation reaction.
 Transferases are involved in all phase II reactions.

 The transfer of glucuronic acids occurs through UDP glucuronic acid to the OH, COOH, NH2, and SH groups of endogenous or exogenous substances.
 The resulting glucuronides are expelled through the gall bladder.